• Style

 Once you are done with the pictures why not make a photo book highlighting your summer memories.
 I love Shutterfly for photobooks.
 Plus this is another spot for photo backups.

-Hopefully by tackling a few things each day through out the month.
+Hopefully by tackling a few things each day throughout the month.
 It will help make your home run more smoothly.
 It is amazing how just 15 minutes a day can make a HUGE impact!
-Don’t forget to sign up and we will email you free tasks lists for each month.
+Don’t forget to sign up and we will email you a free task list for each month.

 Be sure to check out more great info here to help with daily cleaning